oroinc/documentation/backend/bundles/platform/AssetBundle/index.rst

 `--npm-install|-i`
 """"""""""""""""""

-Reinstall npm dependencies to `vendor/oro/platform/build` folder, to be used by webpack.
+Reinstall npm dependencies to be used by webpack.
 It is required when `node_modules` folder is corrupted.

 Configuration Reference
 -----------------------